launchdarkly/react-native-client-sdk/README.md

 ## Learn more

-Check out our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
+Read our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/client-side/react/react-native).

 ## Testing